NCI-GDC/gdc-docs/docs/Encyclopedia/pages/GATK4_MuTect2_Tumor-Only.md

 ## Description ##

-GATK4 MuTect2 Tumor-Only is a somatic variant calling pipeline utilized in the GDC for analyzing tumor-only whole exome sequencing (WXS) and targeted sequencing data.
+GATK4 MuTect2 Tumor-Only is a somatic variant calling pipeline utilized in the GDC for analyzing tumor-only whole exome sequencing (WXS) and targeted sequencing data without normal samples.

 ## Overview ##